Larsterbraak/TimeGAN/README.md

 ## Web application

 I made a [web application](https://timegan-short-rates.herokuapp.com/) for the Thesis.
-Here you can check out the influence of different hyperparameters and generate your own EONIA or €STER simulations. _Note that it is still under construction_
+Here you can check out the influence of different hyperparameters and generate your own EONIA or €STER simulations. **Note that it is still under construction**

 ## Reproducing paper

-* 4. Training TimeGAN
+* 4.0 Training TimeGAN
   * For **CPU** version of TimeGAN, see tgan.py
   * For **Multi-GPU** version of TimeGAN, see LISA/tgan.py
-* 5. Data
+* 5.0 Data
   * To produce Figure 5 until 9, see plotting.py
   * To produce Table 3, see stylized_facts.py
 * 7.1 Model selection